Generative Bias for Robust Visual Question Answering: Methodology

 \subsection{Debiasing the Target Model}

-Given a generated biased answer $\mathbf{y}_b$, there are several debiasing loss functions that we can use such as~\cite{cadene2019rubi,clark2019dont,han2021greedy}, and we show the effects of each one in~\Tref{table:lossabla}.
-The GGE~\cite{han2021greedy} loss is one of the best performing without the use of label distribution.
+Given a generated biased answer $\mathbf{y}_b$, there are several debiasing loss functions that can be used such as~\cite{cadene2019rubi,clark2019dont,han2021greedy}, and we show the effects of each one in~\Tref{table:lossabla}.
+The GGE~\cite{han2021greedy} loss is one of the best performing losses without the use of label distribution.
 The GGE loss takes the bias predictions/distributions and generates a gradient in the opposite direction to train the target model.
-With this starting point, we modify this equation with the ensemble of the biased model in this work as follows:
+With this starting point, we modify this equation with the ensemble of the biased model GenB in this work as follows:

 where the $i$-th element of the pseudo-label $\mathbf{y}_{DL}$ is defined as follows: